Josko/ccbot/readme.txt

 - Improved CHAT client recognition
 - Added !Chieftain command
 - Fixed a fatal error caused when you just inputed a space into stdin
+- Added timestamps to console output
+- Updated SQLite from 3.6.16 to 3.6.21
+- Minor changes to the Makefile
+- Updated ms_stdint.h
 - Overall minor fixes, optimisations etc.

 Version 0.28 ( 20.11.2009. )